imscaryclown/Pipe-Node-Setup-Guide/README.md

 - 3️⃣ Chek Ip Info - get the location of your vps which you will use in the node

-- 4️⃣ See Node Logs - view the node logs
+- 4️⃣ See Node Logs - view the full node logs

 - 5️⃣ Exit - exit the installer
  ---